thelastnode/care-dashboard/README.md

     ...

 You will also be prompted to create a superuser, which will let you log in.
+You can also create a superuser manually with:

+    (env) $ python manage.py createsuperuser
+    Username (Leave blank to use 'ankit'):
+    ...

 Finally, you can run the server with:

     (env) $ python manage.py runserver